-- 1. The Chair shall receive reports of suspected violations and determine, in consultation with the GHS Advisor, if the referred student is eligible for a Facilitated Discussion. - The Chair shall assign to the Preliminary Review Panel all cases not eligible for Facilitated Discussion. - 3.
-The Chair shall preside at all Review Panel hearings.
-The Chair may request a member of the Review Panel to preside in his or her place. - 4.
-The Chair shall assure justice, fairness, and due process. - 5.
-The Chair shall secure nominations and select graduate student and faculty members for the Facilitated Discussion Process, the Preliminary
+- The Chair shall receive reports of suspected violations and determine, in consultation with the GHS Advisor, if the referred student is eligible for a Facilitated Discussion.
+If the report involves the allegation of research misconduct, the Chair will refer the case to the Research Integrity Office for review and investigation. - The Chair shall assign to the Preliminary Review Panel all cases not eligible for Facilitated Discussion.

-- Review Panel, and Review Panel, subject to approval by the Graduate Honor System Advisor. - 6.
-The Chair shall assume responsibility for the instruction and training of graduate student and faculty members in the operation, function, and responsibility of the Graduate Honor System. - The Chair shall orient entering graduate students and new faculty to the values and obligations of the Graduate Honor Code. - 8.
+- 3. The Chair shall preside at all Review Panel hearings.
+The Chair may request a member of the Review Panel to preside in his or her place. - The Chair shall assure justice, fairness, and due process. - 5.
+The Chair shall secure nominations and select graduate student and faculty members for the Facilitated Discussion Process, the Preliminary Review Panel, and Review Panel, subject to approval by the Graduate Honor System Advisor. - 6.
+The Chair shall assume responsibility for the instruction and training of graduate student and faculty members in the operation, function, and responsibility of the Graduate Honor System. - 7.
+The Chair shall orient entering graduate students and new faculty to the values and obligations of the Graduate Honor Code. - 8.
 The Chair shall conduct information activities and coordinate activities of the Graduate Honor System. - 9.
 The Chair shall administer the operation of the Graduate Honor System throughout the entire calendar year. - 10.
 The Chair shall keep the graduate community apprised of relevant activities of the Graduate Honor System. - 11.
 The Chair shall consult with the Graduate Honor System Advisor in the appointment of the Associate Chair(s) and Facilitators. - 12.
 The Chair shall select the panelists to hear the cases.